Tendonitis of the Patella (Knee)

-Another patellar tendonitis treatment option is iontopheresis.
+Another patellar tendonitis treatment option is iontophoresis.
 This treatment method involves spreading corticosteroid medicine on the skin and then helping the skin to absorb it with a device that delivers a low electrical charge.

 Patella Tendonitis Surgery & Injections

-Alternatively, a doctor may try a corticosteroid injection to the patellar tendon sheath, but the increased risk of rupture this poses due to a subsequent weakening of the tendon, means this is not usually a first line of defense (See “Are Cortisone Shots for Tendon Injuries Worth It?”)
+Alternatively, a doctor may try a corticosteroid injection to the patellar tendon sheath, but the increased risk of rupture this poses due to a subsequent weakening of the tendon, means this is not usually the first line of defense (See “Are Cortisone Shots for Tendon Injuries Worth It?”)

 Another way to treat patella tendonitis is the injection of platelet-rich plasma into the affected region to stimulate healing.

 If all else fails, a doctor may recommend surgery for those who have had patella tendon pain for the better part of a year.
 However, this is certainly not among a physician’s first line of defense.